UNDERSTANDING THE CAMINO DE SANTIAGO

 TRANSPORTATION

-HOW DO I GET TO THE STARTING POINT FOR THE TRIP?
+HOW DO I GET TO THE STARTING POINT OF MY TRIP?

 INSURANCE & HEALTH